The maximum time for any treatment to start

 How are we doing?

-We failed to meet the standard in September 2016.
-We are working hard to avoid this happening, for example by increasing weekend and evening work.
+We are working hard to meet the standard, for example by increasing weekend and evening work.

 This measure includes a number of patients who have chosen to wait longer for a more convenient treatment date.